“What makes a traitor so reviled, effective, and dangerous is that you do not suspect them.”

 And hers, now, as well.

 To wear a crown is to assume many duties.
-How many other neonates could do tonight what she has done?
+How many other neonates could do what she has done?

 Ghouls and Kindred return back to their cars in increments, rather than all at once, to make their departures less conspicuous.
 Becky Lynne remarks that she’s “most impressed indeed, Eiren; you’ve come a ways,” before returning to her helicopter.